zbango/gym-saas/docs/database-v2-first-slice.md

 Important rules:

-- time-based memberships have `ends_at`
+- every membership has `ends_at` from its duration snapshot
-- visit-based memberships keep `visits_remaining`
+- visit-based memberships also keep `visits_remaining`
-- a visit-based membership does not rely on a synthetic expiry date
+- a visit-based membership expires at the earlier of `ends_at` and no remaining visits

 Indexes: